johnenes/alx-low_level_programming/0x03-debugging/README.md

 # Debugging
 is the process of finding and fixing errors in software that prevents it from running correctly. <br />
 As you become a more advanced programmer and an industry engineer, you will learn how to <br /> use debugging tools such as gdb or built-in tools that IDEs have.
-However, it’s important to understand the concepts and processes of debugging manually
+However, it’s important <br /> to understand the concepts and processes of debugging manually

 ## Technologies